filebrowser/filebrowser/README.md

 | :----------------------: | :----------------------: | :----------------------: |
 | ![](./docs/assets/4.jpg) | ![](./docs/assets/5.jpg) | ![](./docs/assets/6.jpg) |

-> [!CAUTION]
->
-> The **command execution** functionality has been disabled for all existent and new installations by default from version v2.33.8 and onwards, due to continuous and known security vulnerabilities.
-You should only use this feature if you are aware of all of the security risks involved.
-For more up to date information, consult issue [#5199](https://github.com/filebrowser/filebrowser/issues/5199).

 ## Install

 For information on how to install File Browser, please check [docs/installation.md](./docs/installation.md).